github/docs/content/code-security/secret-scanning/introduction/about-push-protection.md

 ### Defining custom patterns

-If you have specific patterns or types of secrets that are unique to your environment, you can define custom patterns that push protection will use to identify secrets.
+If you have specific patterns or types of secrets that are unique to your environment or organization, you can define custom patterns that push protection will use to identify secrets.
+These patterns are used to identify sensitive information that might not be covered by the default scanning rules implemented by {% data variables.product.prodname_dotcom %}.
 For more information, see "[AUTOTITLE](/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning)."

 {% endif %}